 Preparing for a mastectomy is a trying, emotional time.
 It can be difficult to think about the future when you’re worried about the right now.
 Life is filled with exams and doctor’s appointments, but we encourage you to add one more appointment to your list.
 Meet with a plastic surgeon and discuss breast reconstruction.
 The ultimate decision to reconstruct or not is yours but, by meeting with a plastic surgeon, you can better understand your options—both now and in the future.
-Get the information you need about breast reconstruction before your mastectomy; call and schedule a consultation with Dr. Waldorf, Dr. Streu, or Dr. Zarella.
+Get the information you need about breast reconstruction before your mastectomy; call and schedule a consultation with Dr. Waldorf, or Dr. Streu.
 All of our physicians are experienced with reconstruction and ready to help you!

 Do I Really Want Breast Reconstruction?